Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Introduction

 \section{Introduction}

-The rapid progress of foundation models, such as large language models (LLMs), has catalyzed the rise of agentic AI systems: autonomous AI systems capable of perceiving their environment, invoking external tools, managing memory, and executing multi-step plans toward completing complex tasks~\citep{fang2025comprehensive,luo2025large,xu2025llm,schick2023toolformer}.
-Agentic AI demonstrates remarkable potential in applications ranging from scientific discovery~\cite{gao2024empowering,xu2025comprehensive} to software development and clinical research~\cite{wang2025accelerating,wang2025perspective,gu2025challengespathsaisoftware}.
-However, current agentic AI systems still struggle with challenges such as unreliable tool use, limited long-horizon planning, domain-specific reasoning gaps, robustness issues in real-world environments, and poor generalization to unexplored environments where the agent lacks prior interaction experience~\citep{qin2024toolllm,shi2024replug,jin2024matching,song2025survey}.
-These limitations reveal that even highly capable foundation models often require additional adaptation to specialize for particular tasks or real-world scenarios.
-This motivates the need for \textit{adaptation in agentic AI systems}, whereby the components of an agentic system are modified or optimized so that the agent achieves higher task performance, improved reliability, and better generalization across diverse scenarios.
+The rapid progress of foundation models, large language models (LLMs) in particular, has enabled a new class of agentic AI systems that perceive their environment, invoke external tools, manage memory, and execute multi-step plans to complete complex tasks~\citep{fang2025comprehensive,luo2025large,xu2025llm,schick2023toolformer}.
+These systems show strong potential across scientific discovery~\cite{gao2024empowering,xu2025comprehensive}, software development, and clinical research~\cite{wang2025accelerating,wang2025perspective,gu2025challengespathsaisoftware}.
+Yet current agentic systems remain limited by unreliable tool use, shallow long-horizon planning, domain-specific reasoning gaps, and poor generalization to environments where the agent lacks prior interaction experience~\citep{qin2024toolllm,shi2024replug,jin2024matching,song2025survey}.
+Even the most capable foundation models require additional \textit{adaptation} to specialize for particular tasks or deployment scenarios.